-For the year ended January 31, 2021, operating loss was \$301.1, as compared to operating loss of \$75.7 in the prior year period, largely driven by a reduction in revenues due to reduced activity and pricing pressure caused by the COVID-19 pandemic and international pricing and production disputes, as well as non-recurring items related to the Merger and increased impairment and other charges.
-For the years ended January 31, 2021 and 2020, there were \$180.4 and \$0.0 impairments of long lived assets.
-For the years ended January 31, 2021 and 2020, the Company determined goodwill was impaired and recorded goodwill impairment charges of \$28.3 and \$47.0, respectively.
+For the eleven months ended December 31, 2021, operating loss was \$64.1, as compared to operating loss of \$292.4 in the same period of the prior year, largely driven by an improvement in revenues due to increased activity during the transition period and a favorable comparison with the eleven months ended December 31, 2020, due to this period including the initial economic contraction caused by the COVID-19 pandemic as well as non-recurring items related to the Merger and impairment charges.
+For the eleven months ended December 31, 2021 and December 31, 2020, there were \$0.8 and \$213.5 in impairments of long-lived assets.

+For the eleven months ended December 31, 2021 and December 31, 2020, the Company recorded goodwill impairment charges of \$0.0 and \$28.3, respectively.

-For the year ended January 31, 2021, Rocky Mountains segment operating loss was \$43.4, Northeast/Mid-Con segment operating loss was \$116.0 and Southwest segment operating loss was \$120.0, in each case primarily driven by lower revenues as a result of decreased demand for the Company's products and services.
+For the eleven months ended December 31, 2021, Rocky Mountains segment operating loss was \$(13.4), Northeast/Mid-Con segment operating loss was \$(8.7) and Southwest segment operating loss was \$(15.4), in each case primarily driven by increasing revenues being outpaced by increasing costs to provide the Company's products and services.

-Income tax expense (benefit).
-Income tax expense was \$0.4 for the year ended January 31, 2021, as compared to income tax benefit of \$8.5 in the prior year period, and was comprised primarily of state and local taxes.
+Income tax expense.
+Income tax expense was \$0.3 for the eleven months ended December 31, 2021, as compared to income tax expense of \$0.3 in the prior eleven-month period, and was comprised primarily of state and local taxes.
 The Company did not recognize a tax benefit on its year-to-date losses because it has a valuation allowance against its deferred tax balances.

 Net loss.
-Net loss for the year ended January 31, 2021 was \$332.2, as compared to \$96.4 in the prior year period, primarily due to decreased demand, increased impairment and other charges, non-recurring items related to the Merger and integration totaling \$39.7, offset by the bargain purchase gain on the Merger of \$40.3 as described above.
+Net loss for the eleven months ended December 31, 2021 was \$93.8, as compared to \$320.5 in the prior eleven-month period, primarily due to increased demand and one-off items in prior period related to the Merger and Integration.